Invoice verification: What it is, the process, and checklist

 Documents required for invoice verification

-To verify an invoice properly, businesses must review multiple supporting documents.
+To verify an invoice properly, businesses must review multiple supporting AP documents.
 These documents provide proof that the invoice is legitimate and accurate:

 - Invoice: The vendor’s bill, detailing products/services, pricing, and payment terms.